 Dry eyes in general terms are lack of moisture and lubrication on the eye surface.
 This results in irritation of surface of eye tissue.
 Dry eye sometimes affects cornea and conjunctiva resulting in complications related with vision.
+Due to stressed life style of today’s corporate world with disturbed eating habits, odd sleeping hours and increased use of electronic gadgets like TV, mobile phone and computer, the patients of dry eyes syndrome are increasing globally.
+The tear gland produces less tears and the requirement increases gradually.

 - Dusty/dry/windy climate